AmrDhaliwal/AmrDhaliwal/README.md

 ### Hi there 👋 i'm Amrit Dhaliwal

+A student graduating at the end of April 2021 who is majoring in Microbiology and minoring in Data Science.
+Currently specializing in Data Analytics since both my majors have helped refine my skills in that field, With graduation so close I am looking for a position in Data Analytics, Data Science, or any Softeare Development field.

 <!--
 **AmrDhaliwal/AmrDhaliwal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.